------Shortfalls will likely occur around the Woy Woy Train Station and Woy Woy Commercial Core in the short, medium, and long term, based on forecast population growth.
+Shortfalls will likely occur around the Woy Woy Train Station and Woy Woy Commercial Core in the short, medium, and long term, based on forecast population growth.

-The Woy Woy Master Plan aims to develop the Woy Woy Town Centre as a major growth centre.
-It is assumed this will encourage increased development and associated economic activity within the commercial core, resulting in increased demand for parking.
+The Central Coast Regional Plan identities Woy Woy as an emerging Strategic Centre.
+It is assumed that the future growth of the centre will lead to increased economic activity within the commercial core, resulting in increased demand for parking.